madil4/awatif/README.md

 - 💸 An affordable FEM library that offers real-time simulation for any structure, priced at only $25/month, easily integrable into your app.
 - 📚 Open-source design libraries, allowing you to select the local-standard design code of your choice, complete with well-validated scripts and reports.
 - 🛒 A Marketplace for those who prefer a non-programming approach, providing a variety of free and paid apps.
 - 👥 A robust community of passionate structural engineers and developers ready to assist you in achieving your vision.
-Feel free to PM here me for an introduction to the community.
+Feel free to PM here to introduce you to the community.

 ### Want to contribute?